Tschermakite: Namesake biography

-Tschermakite received its name in honor of the Austrian mineralogist Professor Gustav Tschermak von Seysenegg (1836–1927) whose mineral textbook Lehrbuch der Mineralogie (orig. pub.
-1883) was described as the German language equivalent to the works of Edward Salisbury Dana (Mineralogy, 1885).
+Tschermakite received its name in honor of the Austrian mineralogist Professor Gustav Tschermak von Seysenegg (1836–1927), whose mineral textbook Lehrbuch der Mineralogie (orig. pub.
+1883) was described as the German-language equivalent to the works of Edward Salisbury Dana (Mineralogy, 1885).

 In 1872 Professor Tschermak founded one of Europe's oldest geoscience journals, Mineralogische Mitteilungen (English: Mineralogical Disclosures, now titled Mineralogy and Petrology).
 In the first volume of Min.
-Mitt., Tschermak established some of the early classifications of the amphibole group in relation to the pyroxene group of minerals (Tschermak 1871), which no doubt led to the formula Ca2Mg3Al4Si6O22(OH)2 being known as the Tschermak molecule, this mineral formula was later assigned the name tschermakite as first proposed by Winchell (1945).
+Mitt., Tschermak established some of the early classifications of the amphibole group in relation to the pyroxene group of minerals (Tschermak 1871), which no doubt led to the formula Ca2Mg3Al4Si6O22(OH)2 being known as the Tschermak molecule; this mineral formula was later assigned the name tschermakite as first proposed by Winchell (1945).
 Professor Tschermak spent many years working as curator for the Imperial Mineralogical Cabinet.
-The Mineralogical Dept. of the Imperial Natural History Museum in Vienna – an impressive mineral, meteorite and fossil collection has Professor Tschermak to thank for his detailed inventory system that has helped preserve it to this day as well as the expansion of their meteorite collection.
+The Mineralogical Department of the Imperial Natural History Museum in Vienna – an impressive mineral, meteorite, and fossil collection – has Professor Tschermak to thank for his detailed inventory system that has helped preserve it to this day as well as the expansion of their meteorite collection.
 He was a full professor of mineralogy and petrography at the University of Vienna as well as a full member of the Imperial Academy of Sciences in Vienna.
 He was also the first president of the Viennese (now Austrian) Mineralogical Society, founded in 1901.

-An obituary for "Hofrat Professor Dr. Gustav Tschermak" written by Edward S. Dana (1927) can be found in the 12th volume of American Mineralogist where Dana recalls the two young scientists earlier work together in the Vienna Mineral Cabinet and remarks on Professor Tschermak's vigor and clarity of mind maintained up to his final days.
-Gustav Tschermak's third child, Erich von Tschermak-Seysenegg (1871-1962) was a renowned botanist who is credited for independently rediscovering Gregor Mendel’s genetic laws of inheritance by working with similar plant breeding experiments.
+An obituary for "Hofrat Professor Dr. Gustav Tschermak" written by Edward S. Dana (1927) can be found in the 12th volume of American Mineralogist, where Dana recalls the two young scientists earlier work together in the Vienna Mineral Cabinet and remarks on Professor Tschermak's vigor and clarity of mind maintained up to his final days.
+Gustav Tschermak's third child, Erich von Tschermak-Seysenegg (1871–1962), was a renowned botanist who is credited for independently rediscovering Gregor Mendel's genetic laws of inheritance by working with similar plant-breeding experiments.

 Mineral structure

 The amphibole group consists of an orthorhombic and monoclinic series – hornblendes and tschermakite both belong to the latter crystal structure.
 The crystal group of tschermakite is 2/m.

-Tschermakite and all the hornblende varieties are inosilicates, and like the other rock forming amphiboles are double chain silicates (Klein and Hurlbut, 1985).
-The amphibole structure is characterized by its two double chains of SiO4 tetrahedra (T1 and T2) sandwiching in a strip of cations (M1, M2 and M3 octahedra).
+Tschermakite and all the hornblende varieties are inosilicates, and like the other rock-forming amphiboles are double-chain silicates (Klein and Hurlbut, 1985).
+The amphibole structure is characterized by its two double chains of SiO4 tetrahedra (T1 and T2) sandwiching in a strip of cations (M1, M2, and M3 octahedra).
 Much of the discussions and studies of both tschermakite and tremolite have been to resolve the varying cation placements and Al substitutions that seem to occur on all T and M sites (Najorka and Gottschalk, 2003).